-Sign our petitions, write op-ed articles or letters to the editor, and contact your tribal leaders, City Councilmembers, County Commissioners, and Governor Mark Dayton to demand action.
+Speak at public hearings, write articles or letters to the editor of your local paper, and contact your tribal leaders, City Council members, County Commissioners, and call or email Governor Mark Dayton to demand they publicly oppose the Line 3 pipeline.

 The Minnesota Chippewa Tribe is preparing its own Environmental Impact Statement for the Line 3 pipeline.
 The Minnesota Chippewa Tribe is a federally recognized tribal government comprised of 6 Ojibwe/Chippewa Bands (Bois Forte, Fond du Lac, Grand Portage, Leech Lake, Mille Lacs, and White Earth) and their more than 42,000 members.